karmicwind/sep315/labs/04-incident-response.md

 ![Picture2](img/Picture2.png)

--   You will note that the access Key age is today, not a good sign, as it means that someone has just created access.
+-   You will note that the access Key age is today, which not a good sign, as it means that someone has just created access.
 Click on the user that starts with the word "Module-"

 ![Picture3](img/Picture3.png)

--  Here we can see that this use has Admin access.
+-  Here we can see that this user has Admin access.
 If we need to maintain this user for investigative purposes, we can simply remove the access that it has by remove the Policies that it has associated with it and changing the credentials.
 If a User that is associated with application is compromised, we may only want to change the access keys and password.
 We do this by clicking on the Security Credentials tab.

 ![Picture4](img/Picture4.png)

-- Here we can see that the use has been used recently.
+- Here we can see that the user has made a call recently.
 We also have the option to remove the access the they may have, by clicking the "X" near make inactive.
-In a real world scenario it may be a very good choice to click the "Make Inactive" button, if the comprised user has existed for a long period of time and developers may have used these credentials.
-You will also note that this user, is only able to login into the API, not the console, as the console password says that it is disabled.
-Also please review is the user has an SSH key.
+In a real world scenario it may be a very good choice to click the "Make Inactive" button, if the compromised user has existed for a long period of time and developers may have used these credentials.
+You will also note that this user is only able to make API calls, not login to the console, as the console password says that it is disabled.
+Also please review whether the user has an SSH key.
 If they do this would mean that the bad actor could infect any products that this user has the ability to touch.

 ## **SSH Traffic from the Outside**

-Second, we need to correct the SSH traffic to a server that is on the open network.
-We have a multitude of choices to do this.
+Second, we need to correct the SSH access to a server that is on the open network.
+We have a multitude of options to do this.
 The easiest two are:

 1. Changing the subnet in the SSH line, in the security groups to remove the ability of the general internet to connect to this port.